8bitgentleman/roam-depot-send-to-graph/README.md

 ## Usage
-There are 2 ways of using the Send-To-Graph extension:
+There are 3 ways of using the Send-To-Graph extension:
 1. Right-click on a block and select "Send to Graph".
 If you have multiple graphs configured, you will be asked to select the destination graph.
+2. Right-click on a page title and select "Send Page to Graph" to send the entire page.
+If a page with that title already exists in the destination graph, the blocks will be appended to it.
-2. Alternatively, assign a hotkey via the settings panel to send the currently focused block to another graph.
+3. Alternatively, assign a hotkey via the settings panel to send the currently focused block to another graph.

 ## Example
 https://github.com/8bitgentleman/roam-depot-send-to-graph/assets/4028391/fee66356-1a15-4432-9b73-52ece2c4d6d9